 - MSc / MEng in Telecoms or Electrical Engineering

 Telecoms is a unique discipline within the Rail industry.
-We interact with all other disciplines and have to be aware of their impact on the telecommunication infrastructure.
+We interact with all other disciplines and must be aware of their impact on the telecommunication infrastructure.
 With the future digitalisation of the British rail network, Telecoms is going to become more important than ever.

-At WSP, our team of rail telecoms engineers work on complex projects covering the entirety of the United Kingdom.
+Our team of rail telecoms engineers work on complex projects covering the entirety of the UK.
 We work in both Lineside and Station environments utilizing telephony, Information Displays, CCTV cameras amongst other solutions.
 We are growing as both a team and organisation with many exciting opportunities to work within Rail as well as clients in other industries including Highways.

-As a Graduate Engineer within the telecoms team you will be a key part of the delivery process tasked to work on one of our many rail projects.
-You could be asked to attend a site survey, assist with the production of a multidisciplinary design or aid the production of a bid for future works.
-Every day is an opportunity to develop your skills and knowledge.
+Our Graduate Engineers within the telecoms team are a key part of the delivery process tasked to work on one of our many rail projects.
+They attend site surveys, assist with the production of a multidisciplinary designs, and aid the production of bids for future works, developing core skills and knowledge.

 - MSc / MEng in Mechanical or Electrical or Engineering